efe3535/painter/README.md

-# painter -> vim lover's distractful-reliever!
+# painter -> vim lover's distracting-reliever!

 ## why does this freaking exist